Schomberg House: History

-The street facade of Schomberg House is striking and rather unusual for a London mansion.
+The street façade of Schomberg House is striking and rather unusual for a London mansion.
 It is of red brick, with four main storeys above the basement.
-The facade's street-level entrance porticoes and decorative work is made of Lithodipyra (Coade stone) manufactured by Eleanor Coade.
+The façade's street-level entrance porticoes and decorative work is made of Lithodipyra (Coade stone) manufactured by Eleanor Coade.
 It is nine windows wide, with the central three bays projecting slightly and topped by a pediment, and the two end bays projecting boldly so that they form projections somewhat like small towers.
 The windows are narrow and six bold bands of quoins frame the three projections.

 Meinhardt Schomberg's dukedom became extinct on his death in 1719 and the house was subsequently let.
 In 1769 it was divided into three (80 Pall Mall to the west, 81 in the centre and 82 to the east) by the artist John Astley.
 Astley lived at no. 81 himself, and constructed a studio on the roof.
 In 1781 Astley was succeeded by a Scottish quack doctor called James Graham, who turned the establishment into a "Temple of Health and Hymen".
 The "Temple" featured a huge "celestial bed" fitted with early electrical devices.

 Meanwhile, Thomas Gainsborough, who was at the height of his career as one of the two most fashionable portrait painters in England, lived next door at no. 80 from 1774 until his death in 1788.
 The artists Richard Cosway and Maria Cosway also lived at no. 81 for a time with their servant Ottobah Cugoano.
 During this period number 82 was a fashionable textile store.

-In the first half of the 19th century Schomberg House was neither aristocratic nor artistic.
+In the first half of the nineteenth century Schomberg House was neither aristocratic nor artistic.
 The central house was a bookshop from 1804 to 1850, and other tenants of the three houses included a picture dealer, an auctioneer and a haberdasher.
 In 1850 no. 80 was demolished and replaced as part of an abortive redevelopment of the whole site.
 Then in 1859 nos.
 80–82 were all acquired by the government for use by the War Office, which also occupied several other mansions in Pall Mall.

 In 1956 the building was largely demolished to make way for offices.
-However, not only were the surviving facades of nos.
+However, not only were the surviving façades of nos.
 81 and 82 retained, but that of no. 80 was rebuilt in its original form.